kanbanyte/sepa/sqap/sqap.md

 * A member of the team must be assigned the responsibility of both documents for each week.
 Or different member can be delegated the task each week on agreement of all team members.

-### Worklogs
-* Weekly update of Worklogs on the SVN
-* Team Leader to monitor Worklogs.
-* Team Leader to monitor and maintain the project hours summary sheet

 ### SVN
 * Temporary/intermediate files are not to be committed